Freestanding Screened Shelters

 The structure is also too light to handle a significant snow load, which is not an issue in Texas.

 The roof overhangs work very well in normal rains, to protect the person sleeping inside.
 However, in heavier rains, the splashes from the ground are a problem.
-The woman who had it built wrapped the entire box in large pieces of heavy cotton sheets, both for the rains and for privacy.
+The woman who had it built wrapped the sides in large pieces of heavy cotton sheets, both for the rains and for privacy.
 But it was cumbersome and prone to mold growth.

-Someone copied this design, and built it on a small flat bed trailer, so it could be moved if needed.
+Someone copied this design, and built it on a small flatbed trailer, so it could be moved if needed.
 Unfortunately, no picture is available.

 A screened shelter in Arizona

-Courtesy of Scott Killingsworth
+Photo courtesy of Scott Killingsworth

-The second featured shelter is a converted carport, that is located in rural northwestern Arizona.
+The second featured shelter is a converted carport that is located in rural northwestern Arizona.
 This climate has hot summers and mild winters, with little rain.
 It is feasible to sleep outside year round here.

 The carport was custom built as a wooden structure on a concrete slab and with a steel roof.
 It was later converted by enclosing the rear half of the carport with mosquito netting, that is held in wooden frames.
 A simple screen door provides the entrance.